Dansbo/connect-4/README.md

 So then I added 21 new entries as above but just switching the first B0 out with B4.

+Before finishing up the spriteattrib.bin file I inserted $00 00 in the beginning, as I believe the LOAD kernal routine uses the first two bytes as address.
+Which I am not using in my case.

 As I tested the first sprite by just enabling it I noticed that the "holes" in my gameboard picture aren't aligned, so I need to create a new picture.

+The data of spriteattrib.bin is loaded to Bank 1 $FC08 as I believe the first sprite register is used by the mousepointer, which I hope to use later.
 ____________________________________________________________________________________________________

 February 28 2021: